radiantlogic-v8/documentation-ia-product/documentation/best-practice/05-pages.md

 # Best Practice for pages

-The Goal is to provide coding/implementation Guidelines for iGRC.
+The Goal is to provide coding/implementation Guidelines for Identity Analytics.

 ## Pages